damianbaar/nix-bazel-monorepo/README.md

 * each module can carry some binary
 * each module can produce docker
 * modules can be referenced locally and autocompletion works from `ide` perspective
-* fast incremental rebuilds & remote builds
+* fast incremental reproducible & remote builds

 ### TODO
 * generate pom for root as